 The Athletic Director must be a certified, full-time teacher.
-S/he coordinates and oversees all areas of the athletic program in the high school, including conducting monthly coaching staff meetings, representing the school at related district level meetings, and acts as the athletic program's representative to the community for the purpose of soliciting funds and community support.
+S/he coordinates and oversees all areas of the athletic pro- gram in the high school, including conducting monthly coaching staff meetings, representing the school at related district level meetings, and acts as the athletic program's representative to the community for the purpose of soliciting funds and community support.
 Athletic Directors may be granted an amount of time equivalent to at least one teaching period per day to perform duties, which cannot be accomplished after the duty day.
 Typical daily duties may include: coordinating and scheduling the use of athletic facilities in cooperation with the physical education department chair, arrange for sport officials and event personnel, supervise and maintain records of student eligibility, make team transportation arrangements, arrange for medical examination, publicize all athletic events, make provisions for security at home events, and other duties assigned by the principal.

-The Assistant Athletic Director must be a certified, full-time teacher on the faculty of a ninth grade center.
-Under the guidance of the Athletic Director, s/he coordinates and oversees all areas of the athletic program in the ninth grade center.
+The Assistant Athletic Director must be a certified, full-time teacher on the faculty.
+Under the guidance of the Athletic Director, s/he coordinates and oversees all areas of the athletic program.